akka/akka-http/docs/src/main/paradox/native-image.md

 # Building Native Images

-Building native images with Akka HTTP is supported, both for local and cluster actor system applications.
+Building native images with Akka HTTP is supported.

 For details about building native images with Akka in general, see the @extref[Akka Documentation](akka:additional/native-image.html)